 Finding the right headphones for you – ones that fit your budget, your style and your listening preferences – can be tricky.
-Especially considering there are many different types and models of headphones to choose from.
+Especially considering there are many different types and models of headphones to choose from these days.

-What all the best headphones of 2021 that we’ve picked out below all have some key things in common: they truly deliver when it comes to comfort, great-looking design, top audio fidelity, and a range of fantastic features, including built-in voice assistants and wireless connectivity.
+The best headphones of 2021 that we’ve picked out below all have some key things in common: they truly deliver when it comes to comfort, great-looking design, top audio fidelity, and a range of fantastic features, which includes built-in voice assistants and wireless connectivity.

-And there’s more choice on the way soon.
-Rumors of the AirPods Pro 2, and the AirPods 3 have been gaining traction for months now – and we're hearing more information on the first Sonos headphones, and the rumored Sony WF-1000XM4, too.
+There’s even much more choice on the way soon.
+Rumors of the AirPods Pro 2, and the AirPods 3 have been circulating for months now – and we're hearing more information on the first Sonos headphones, as well as the rumored Sony WF-1000XM4 as well.

-With many options to choose from – and plenty more on the way – making the right buying decision can be tricky.
-That’s why it’s our mission to hook you up with the best headphones for your needs (and your budget).
+With many different options to choose from – and plenty more on the way – making the right buying decision can be a challenge.
+That’s why it’s our mission to hook you up with the best headphones for your needs – and your budget, tastes and comfort preferences.

-There's a new overall winner, too – the Sony WH-1000XM4 have usurped the XM3s to take the top spot as our best headphones for 2021 overall, thanks to continued great sound, plus a host of cool new features including audio upscaling, adaptive noise cancellation, and Speak to Chat.
+We have a new overall winner in our list, too – the Sony WH-1000XM4 have usurped the XM3s to take the top spot as our best headphones for 2021 overall, thanks to their excellent sound, plus a host of cool new features, including audio upscaling, adaptive noise cancellation, and Speak to Chat.

 Our best headphone picks